[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 Yamada: That's true.
 In the end, the problem of crashing under heavy loads hasn't been solved yet

-Sashihara: So it was a pretty close call and a scary release, but
+Sashihara: So, it was a pretty close call, or rather, a scary situation when we released it, but

-I'm glad we managed to pull it off.
+I'm glad that we managed to pull it off.

 Yamada: Right now (as of March 2, 2017, when the interview was conducted), we have around 800,000 users, but our previous game, "Angel Beats!", had around 600,000 users after two years of operation, so we've already surpassed that number even though it hasn't even been a month